-For 2021, the rate of social security tax on taxable wages. except for qualified sick leave wages and qualified family leave wages for leave taken before April 1, 2021, is 6.2% (0.062) each for the employer and employee or 12.4% (0.124) for both.
-Stop paying social security tax on and entering an employee's wages on line 5a when the employee's taxable wages, including qualified sick leave wages reported on line 5a(i), qualified family leave wages reported on line 5a(ii), and tips, reach \$142,800 for the year.
-However, continue to withhold Medicare taxes for the whole year on all wages, including qualified sick leave wages, qualified family leave wages, and tips, even when the social security wage base of \$142,800 has been reached.
+For 2022, the rate of social security tax on taxable wages, except for qualified sick leave wages and qualified family leave wages paid in 2022 for leave taken after March 31, 2020, and before April 1, 2021, is 6.2% (0.062) each for the employer and employee or 12.4% (0.124) for both.
+Stop paying social security tax on and entering an employee's wages on line 5a when the employee's taxable wages, including qualified sick leave wages paid in 2022 that are reported on line 5a(i), qualified family leave wages paid in 2022 that are reported on line 5a(ii), and tips, reach \$147,000 for the year.
+However, continue to withhold Medicare taxes for the whole year on all wages, including qualified sick leave wages paid in 2022, qualified family leave wages paid in 2022, and tips, even when the social security wage base of \$147,000 has been reached.

-For purposes of the credit for qualified sick and family leave wages, qualified sick leave and family leave wages are wages for social security and Medicare tax purposes, determined without regard to the exclusions from the definition of employment under sections 3121(b)(1)-(22), that an employer pays that otherwise meet the requirements of the EPSLA or Expanded FMLA, as enacted under the FFCRA and amended for purposes of the ARP.
+For purposes of the credit for qualified sick and family leave wages, qualified sick leave and family leave wages are wages for social security and Medicare tax purposes, determined without regard to the exclusions from the definition of employment under sections 3121(b)(1)-(22), that an employer pays that otherwise meet the requirements of the Emergency Paid Sick Leave Act (EPSLA) or the Emergency Family and Medical Leave Expansion Act (Expanded FMLA), as enacted under the FFCRA and amended for purposes of the ARP.
 However, don't include any wages otherwise excluded under section 3121(b) when reporting qualified sick and family leave wages on lines 5a, 5a(i), 5a(ii), 5c, and, if applicable, 5d.
 See the instructions for line 11d for information about the credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021.